openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ![Screenshot 17](../images/Installation_Screenshot_17.png)

 * Excellent, you have your own copy of the source code and are ready to start the build.
+* Now is a good time to restart Android Studio.
-* Now we are approaching our first error message.
+* We are approaching our first error message.
 Fortunately, Android Studio will directly give us the solution for this.

 Click "Install missing platform(s) and sync project" as Android Studio needs to install a missing platform.